 Yemen crisis

-Since her father’s passing, Jana and her widowed mother live in Al-Suwaidan camp in Marib city – unable to return home and uncertain of what the future might hold.
+Six years ago, Jana and her family were forced to flee Amran.
+Since her father’s passing, Jana and her widowed mother live in Al-Suwaidan camp – unable to return home.

-Photo: UK for UNHCR / Jihad Al-Nahari
+Photo: © UNHCR / Jihad Al-Nahari

 Shelter kits